IfnaThasleem/medi-supply-system/README.md

-# Medicine Distribution and Employee Management System
+# Medicine Distribution System For Agency

 This is a web-based intranet application developed as a final year project for automating the operations of a medicine-distributing agency.
 It handles inventory, employee roles, client orders, real-time delivery tracking, and financial reporting.